 - colestipol (Colestipol hydrochloride, Colestid, Flavored Colestid)

-- nonsteroidal anti-inflammatory (NSAIDs) medicines.
+- nonsteroidal anti-inflammatory drugs (NSAIDs) (like ibuprofen or naproxen), including selective Cyclooxygenase-2 inhibitors (COX-2 inhibitors).
 Ask your doctor if you are not sure if you are taking one of these medicines.

 Ask your doctor if you are not sure whether you are taking one of the medicines listed above.